How to migrate a volume from one OpenStack provider to another

 You can detach the volume using the following command:

-If the volume is detached, you can go to step 2 otherwise follow Step 1.1
+If the volume is detached, you can go to step 2 otherwise follow Step 1.1 in the dropdown below.

 First, let’s create a snapshot of the (bootable)volume